A Distributional Analogue to the Successor Representation: Related Work

-The successor representation \citep{dayan1993improving}, originally proposed for finite-state MDPs, has been expanded to handle more general state spaces, beyond the generative-modelling approach to learning the SM described above.
-Successor features \citep[SFs;][]{barreto2016successor, barreto2020fast} model a discounted sum of state \emph{features}, which can be used for zero-shot evaluation when rewards are expressible as linear functions of the features.
-A distributional variant of SFs was introduced by \citet{gimelfarb2021risk}, who additionally modelled component-wise variance of the sum of state features, for entropic risk.
-This approach also bears a close relationship with the emerging field of multi-variate distributional RL \citep{freirich2019distributional,zhang2021distributional}; in particular \citet{zhang2021distributional} make use of an MMD loss for learning multi-variate return distributions, building on the scalar approach proposed by \citet{nguyen2020distributional}. \citet{touati2021learning} develop a density-modelling approach to learning the SM, in which the optimal policy for any task can be extracted directly, generalizing the universal successor feature approximator of \citet{borsa2018universal}. \citet{vertes2019neurally} consider the task of learning the SR in POMDPs, which they referred to as a distributional SR.
+Closely related to our work is that of \citet{gimelfarb2021risk} and \citet{carvalho2023combining}, which applied the distributional RL techniques of \citet{Bellemare2017ADP} and \citet{achab2023one} to learn categorical distributions over features, but did not account for their joint distribution. \citet{gimelfarb2021risk} uses these distributions to optimize an entropic risk objective.
+These approaches also bears a close relationship with the emerging field of multivariate distributional RL \citep{freirich2019distributional,zhang2021distributional}, which does learn joint distributions over finite dimensional features.
+In particular \citet{zhang2021distributional} make use of an MMD loss for learning multivariate return distributions, building on the scalar approach of \citet{nguyen2020distributional}.
+Finally, \citet{vertes2019neurally} consider the task of learning the SR in POMDPs, which they~referred~to~as~a~distributional~SR.